The French Riviera - seaside & back country

 Roads may be narrower than in the rest of the country, so you need to drive slowly and take your time - you will be ok.

-The locals may be hot-blooded drivers but if you keep calm, you'll be ok.
+While driving the French Riviera you may notice that the locals may be hot-blooded drivers but if you keep calm, you'll be ok.
 We recommend pulling over on the side of the road when possible to let the locals pass you (as they drive faster) and everything will work well.

 Visit other French regions